RohanAdwankar/taskim/README.md

   - Navigate with `h`, `j`, `k`, `l` or arrow keys.
   - Insert tasks above/below (`O`/`o`), delete (`dd`/`x`), yank/copy (`y`), paste (`p`/`P`), and undo/redo (`u/control-r`).
   - Command mode (`:`) for advanced actions (e.g., go to date, toggle wrap, show/hide keybinds).
+- **Recurring Tasks:**
+  Preview upcoming occurrences before committing, spawn follow-up tasks automatically on completion, or generate entire series upfront.
 - **Scramble Mode:**
   Toggle (`s`) to obscure task names for privacy.
 - **Customizable UI:**
   - Colors and keybindings are configurable via `config.yml`.
   - Toggle keybind help bar and UI wrap mode.

+## Recurring Tasks

+- **Quick motions:** With a task selected in normal mode, press `r` followed by `d`, `w`, `m`, or `y` to preview daily, weekly, monthly, or yearly recurrences.
+The calendar temporarily shows every upcoming instance and prompts you to `<Enter>` to confirm or `<Esc>` to cancel.
+- **Advanced patterns:** Command mode supports `:r/<pattern>` where patterns can mix weekday letters (`mtwrfsu`), month-day lists (`1,15`), optional occurrence limits, and the `/a` suffix to create the full series immediately.
+Examples:
+  - `:r/mtwfr` – recur on weekdays.
+  - `:r/1,15/mtwrf` – recur on the 1st and 15th that fall on weekdays.
+  - `:r/su/30` – recur on weekends for 30 total occurrences.
+  - `:r/mtwrfsu/10/a` – create ten daily tasks upfront.
+- **Lifecycle:** New occurrences appear automatically when you complete a recurring task (unless you chose `/a`).
+Deleting any task in the chain stops future spawning, and recurring metadata can be cleared with `:r/clear`.

 ## Getting Started